cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 ### Upload Blueprint

-A blueprint is a general purpose model for describing systems, services or any orchestrated object topology.
+A blueprint is a general purpose model for describing systems, services, or any orchestrated object topology.
-Blueprints are represented as descriptive code (yaml based files) and typically stored and managed as part of the source repository.
+Blueprints are represented as descriptive code (yaml-based files) and are typically stored and managed as part of the source repository.
 The {{< param cloud >}} infrastructure blueprint is available [here]({{< param basic_blueprint_master >}}/{{< param blueprint_name >}}).

-The flow required to setup a service consists of:
+The flow required to set up a service consists of:

 1. Upload the blueprint describing the service to the {{< param cfy_manager_name >}}.
 1. Create a deployment from the uploaded blueprint.
 This generates a model of the service topology in the {{< param product_name >}} database and provides the "context" needed for running workflows.
 1. Run the **install** workflow for the created deployment to apply the model to the infrastructure.

-Let's run these one by one.
+Let's run these ones by one.

 To upload a blueprint to the {{< param cfy_manager_name >}}, select the **Cloudify Catalog** page, and use the **Upload blueprint** button next to the {{< param cloud >}}-Basics-VM-Setup blueprint.